Interpolating between pair-potential systems: Introduction

-In this paper, which builds on ideas of Ref. \onlinecite{dyr13}, we take an alternative approach to predicting when one can expect two model liquids to have similar physics that does not introduce a reference system.
-Our main proposition is that this is the case whenever their constant-potential-energy hypersurfaces, $\Omega$, are almost identical \cite{dyr13}.
+In this paper, which builds on ideas of Ref. \onlinecite{dyr13}, we take an a different approach to predicting when one can expect two model liquids to have similar physics, an alternative that does not introduce a reference system.
+Our main proposition is that this is the case whenever the two systems have almost the same constant-potential-energy hypersurface, $\Omega$ \cite{dyr13}.
 If this applies, geodesic motion on the two $\Omega$s will be very similar.
-Since geodesic motion defines the so-called $NVU$ dynamics that leads to the same physics as standard Newtonian dynamics \cite{NVU_I,NVU_II}, the two systems must have very similar structure and dynamics.
+Since geodesic motion defines the so-called $NVU$ dynamics that leads to the same physics as standard Newtonian dynamics \cite{NVU_I,NVU_II}, the two systems must then have very similar structure and dynamics.

-We study below continuous interpolations between well-known pair-potential systems, which is implemented by introducing a parameter $\lambda$ that varies from zero to unity.
+We study below continuous interpolations between well-known pair-potential systems implemented by introducing a parameter $\lambda$ that varies from zero to unity.
 The investigation is divided into two parts.
-The first part shows results from computer simulations interpolating between different single-particle systems (\sect{sec:ppot} and \sect{sec:interpol}), and a subsequent section studies an interpolation between two binary systems (\sect{sec:KtoL}).
+The first part shows results from computer simulations interpolating between different single-particle systems (\sect{sec:interpol}); a second part studies an interpolation between two binary systems (\sect{sec:KtoL}).
 In all cases we find that the constant-potential-energy hypersurface is almost independent of $\lambda$ and that structure and dynamics, as predicted \cite{dyr13}, are almost invariant with changing $\lambda$.
-In particular, this validates the above-mentioned $NVU$-based approach to the quasiuniversality of simple liquids \cite{dyr13}.
+In particular, this validates the $NVU$-based approach to the quasiuniversality of simple liquids \cite{dyr13}.
 The method used below is easily generalized to systems characterized by the non-spherically-symmetric interactions required to model molecular liquids.